dojo/cli/README.md

 ## dojorc

-Dojo CLI commands support a JSON configuration file at the root of the project called `.dojorc` .
+Dojo CLI commands support a JSON configuration file supplied with the `--dojorc` option; by default, Dojo CLI will look for a file at the root of the project called `.dojorc`.
 Each command has a dedicated section in the `.dojorc` keyed by the command name minus the `cli-` prefix.
 For example the command `@dojo/cli-build-app` has the following section in the `.dojorc`:

 ```json
 {